 The reality is there is a size for just about everything.
 When it comes to pants, tops, dresses, bathing suits, sunglasses, and shoes, we all know the right fit makes all the difference in the world in how we look and feel.
 Breast implants are no different.
-Use the guide below as you pursue your goal of having breast augmentation.
+Use the guide below to help you understand all of the nuances of breast augmentation.

 Understanding Breast Augmentation

 The #1 complaint plastic surgeons hear from women after breast augmentation ” I wish I would have gone bigger.”
 There is nothing worse for a plastic surgeon to hear from their patient after surgery.
 Your happiness is their happiness, so it’s tough to hear they have let you down.
 We cannot stress enough how important it is to listen to the advice of your plastic surgeon.
 Hopefully you have selected a board-certified plastic surgeon with years of experience performing breast augmentation with proven results and a stellar reputation.
 Assuming so, don’t let yourself be one of the many women who wish they would have listened to their surgeon and gone bigger.
 One of the key points to remember is that an implant placed under the muscle is going to be somewhat compressed causing it to appear as though it is smaller.
 Going a little large will compensate for this and get you closer to your ideal size.

 Another complaint is the placement of the implant – this happens when the implant pocket isn’t correctly positioned, which can cause the implant to sit too low or too high.
 Implants placed to high can cause an overdone obvious “boob job” and implants placed too low can create the appearance of saggy breasts.
 The truth is any plastic surgeon can perform a breast augmentation, but it takes one that is highly experienced with a true understanding of the procedure, body proportion and the patient’s goals.
 He/she must know how to properly place and position the implant to achieve a well proportioned result.